 Lucy Angell John’s dance session for kids lasts all afternoon along with the Oware Society’s non stop playing of the oldest board game in the world, Oware, as played in Ghana.

-People talk, dance, clap, cheer, drink, eat, and share a celebration of African Culture.
+Talk, dance, clap, cheer, drink, eat, and share a celebration of African culture.

 What to Expect